What is a Hard Refresh

 A hard refresh is particularly useful in the following scenarios:

-1. Webpage Not Loading Correctly: If a webpage is not displaying correctly or some elements are missing, a hard refresh can force the browser to load the latest version, potentially resolving display issues.
+Tool not loading correctly: If the tool website is not displaying correctly or some elements are missing, a hard refresh can force the browser to load the latest version, potentially resolving display issues.

-2. Content Not Updating: When a website has been updated (e.g., new articles, images, or design changes), but you're still seeing the old version, a hard refresh can help you see the most up-to-date content.
+Content not updating: When a website has been updated (e.g., new articles, images, or design changes), but you're still seeing the old version, a hard refresh can help you see the most up-to-date content.

-3. Encountering Error Messages: If you encounter error messages while browsing, a hard refresh can often resolve these issues by loading the latest version of the page, eliminating problems caused by outdated or corrupted cached data.
+Encountering error messages: If you encounter error messages while browsing, a hard refresh can often resolve these issues by loading the latest version of the page, eliminating problems caused by outdated or corrupted cached data.

-4. New Dashboards or Permissions: When our team shares new dashboards or updates permissions, performing a hard refresh can ensure you see the latest changes and access the most current functionalities without any glitches.
+New dashboards or permissions: When our team shares new dashboards or updates permissions, performing a hard refresh can ensure you see the latest changes and access the most current functionalities without any glitches.